Danny Sewell

-Danny Sewell (18 November 1930 – 18 May 2001) was a British professional heavyweight boxer and actor who created the role of Bill Sikes in the 1960 stage musical Oliver!.
+Dennis Edward "Danny" Sewell (18 November 1930 – 18 May 2001) was a British professional heavyweight boxer and actor who created the role of Bill Sikes in the 1960 stage musical Oliver!.
 He remained in the role for the original Broadway production, which premiered in early 1963, and for several national tours.

 Early life

-Dennis Edward Sewell was born in London, the son of a Hoxton printer and bookmaker father and florist mother.
+Sewell was born in London, the son of a Hoxton printer and bookmaker father and florist mother.
 He was the younger brother of the actor George Sewell.

 A champion-boxer as a schoolboy, in 1946 aged 16 Danny Sewell became a professional and undefeated light-heavyweight and heavyweight boxer, winning all 7 of his fights with 5 knockouts.
 Regarded as a contender for the World Heavyweight title, he contracted polio at age 18 during a worldwide epidemic and spent a year in an iron lung in a Spokane, Washington, hospital paid for by British sportsmen.
 He recovered and returned to boxing but, as Sewell once said, “It was never the same.
-I’d lost the old spark.”
+I'd lost the old spark.”
 He gave up boxing and became a physical training instructor on the Queen Mary and other Cunard Line ships, before going on to manage a Bethnal Green pub and eventually try his hand at acting.”
 In 1953 he married Betty Frances Anderson with whom he had four children: Laura, Daniel, George and Andrew Sewell.
 The marriage was later dissolved and Sewell remarried.
 His National Service was spent as a Physical Training Instructor in the Royal Air Force, for whom he also boxed.
 Soon after Sewell turned to acting; his first stage role was in One More River (1959) at the Duke of York's Theatre in London while his television and film roles included First Waterman in Nick of the River (1959), Sam in Where the Party Ended (1960), Soho layabout in No Hiding Place (1960), and Boxer in Armchair Theatre (1960).
 He had uncredited roles in the films Saturday Night and Sunday Morning (1960) and The Criminal (1960).